Zeeeepa/xyops/docs/tags.md

 Create, edit, and delete tag definitions in the UI, or use the [Tag APIs](api.md#tags).
 Once defined, tags appear in selection menus (e.g., action condition pickers) and are available for searches.

 **Important**: Tag IDs are the reference key used everywhere (including in job action conditions and plugin runtime updates).
-When in doubt, copy the tag’s ID from the UI.
+When in doubt, copy the tag's ID from the UI.
 Avoid creating tag IDs that start with an underscore; these are reserved for system tags added by xyOps.

 ## Where Tags Apply